+The National Forest Damage Registry System has been launched in 2012 as a sub-system of EMMRE by the forestry authority in cooperation with ERTI- as per the obligations of the Forestry Act.
+Within the framework of this system every professional entitled to the status of technical-crew must report perceived forest damage to the forestry authority through the “Forest-protection report sheet (EKÁR sheet)”.

 Are there mechanisms in place to ensure or control the quality of environmental data included in the databases?

-65. TIR data relating to living and inorganic objects are input into the system following a so-called validation process.
+78. TIR data relating to living and inorganic objects are input into the system following a so-called validation process.
 The validation process is set out in the TIR user manuals.
 The stringent protocol (methodological) system of the TIR data collection-monitoring systems constitutes the second step of quality assurance.